That-Dev-Girl-Sites/jhalabi.com/_posts/2010-09-20-yui-vs-jquery.md

 layout: post
 title: "YUI vs. jQuery"
 date: "2010-09-20"
+redirect_from: "/blog/yui-vs-jquery"
 categories:
   - development
+excerpt: Ever since I started my consulting gig, I have been learning so many new technologies.
 ---

 Ever since I started my consulting gig, I have been learning so many new _(or, rather, new to me)_ technologies.
-Most of my learning experiences have centered around Javascript libraries – namely jQuery and YUI.
+Most of my learning experiences have centered around JavaScript libraries –- namely jQuery and YUI.
 In light of the fact that I’ve only been consulting for about 9 months now, I’m going to preface this entire post with the fact that I definitely do not consider myself an expert in either of these libraries.

 That being said, it really boggles the mind (or, at least my mind) that YUI requires so much more complexity than jQuery does.
 I mean, sure, YUI has neat features like data tables.
 (I am sure jQuery does too, but I have not found it just yet.)
 However, it seems to be a struggle to even perform basic functions in YUI.